Vicnature/react-native/README.md

 -Click "GROUP 5 JOB FINDER APPLICATION"(under projects.This option will only show after logging in with the above credentials)

 ## Technologies used
--> React Native -> Expo -> Expo SQLite -> Firebase -> Expo SecureStore(a more secure version of react-native-shared-preferences) -> Axios->react-native-file-system-storage->expo SecureStorage(sharedPreferences)
+-> React Native -> Expo -> Expo SQLite -> Firebase -> Expo SecureStore(a more secure version of react-native-shared-preferences) -> Axios->react-native-file-system-storage

 ## Expo Router Example